 Fuel retailers sue over requirement to post about tax freeze

-The Illinois Fuel & Retail Association and two large fuel distributors filed the lawsuit in Sangamon County Circuit Court against the Illinois Department of Revenue, its director, David Harris, and others.
+The Illinois Fuel & Retail Association and two large fuel distributors filed the lawsuit in Sangamon County court against the Illinois Department of Revenue, its director, David Harris, and others.

-At issue is a sign retailers must post on each fuel pump beginning July 1 as a result of the General Assembly and Pritzker freezing the motor fuel tax from its scheduled automatic inflation adjustment of about 2.2 cents per gallon.
+At issue is a sign retailers must post on each fuel pump beginning July 1 as a result of the General Assembly's and Pritzker's freezing the motor fuel tax from its scheduled automatic inflation adjustment of about 2.2 cents per gallon.
 Originally proposed for a year, the law ends the freeze after six months.

 A spokesman for the Illinois attorney general's office, which will act at the government's defense attorney, did not immediately respond to a request for comment.

-The pleading backs up its claim that the sign represents political speech supportive of not only Prtizker but Democratic lawmakers by citing their own comments.
-Rep. Michael Zalewski, a Riverside Democrat, testified before a House committee that the signs will allow a consumer to 'read about the good things we did.'
-And Pritzker's latest campaign commercial, the suit says, proclaims that 'J.B. froze the gas tax.'
+The pleading backs up its claim that the sign represents political speech supportive of not only Pritzker but also Democratic lawmakers by citing their own comments.
+Rep. Michael Zalewski, a Riverside Democrat, testified before a House committee that the signs will allow a consumer to "read about the good things we did."
+And Pritzker's latest campaign commercial, the suit says, proclaims that "J.B. froze the gas tax."

 The lawsuit is Illinois Fuel & Retail Association v.
 Illinois Department of Revenue.